Check fail2ban

 --always-ok Always returns OK.

--c, --critical CRIT Set the critical threshold for banned IPs per jail.
+-c, --critical CRIT CRIT threshold for the number of banned IPs per jail.

 Default: 10000